America’s Lost Einsteins

 These findings have big implications for the state of the U.S. economy, which has seen innovation decline in recent decades.
 Innovation is often measured by what’s known as “total factor productivity,” which essentially tracks advances that have been made in using existing resources to increase output.
 Prior to 1973, total factor productivity increased at an annual rate of 1.9 percent—but since then, that growth rate has fallen to 0.7 percent, according to the Brookings Institution.
 Innovation is central to economic growth, Chetty says.
 About half of U.S. annual GDP growth is attributed to innovation.
 Innovation, says Chetty, is what allows people to live richer, healthier, and more productive lives.

 Much of the past work out of the Equality of Opportunity project has been motivated by ideas about justice, and the idea that everyone, regardless of where they are raised, should have a fair shot at the American Dream, Chetty told me.
 But these results indicate that equality of opportunity is important for another reason too: It makes the economy stronger.
-“Opportunity might be vital for economic growth even if you don't care about inequality or fairness concerns,” Chetty said.
+“Opportunity might be vital for economic growth even if you don’t care about inequality or fairness concerns,” Chetty said.
 “If you give kids from lower-income families better training and better opportunities, maybe they would end up contributing more to the economy and that would help everyone essentially.”
-Chetty and his team estimate that if women, minorities, and children from low and middle-income families invented at the same rate as white men from high-income families, there would be four times as many inventors in America as there are today.
+Chetty and his team estimate that if women, minorities, and children from low- and middle-income families invented at the same rate as white men from high-income families, there would be four times as many inventors in America as there are today.

 Chetty and his team came up with these results by linking patent applications in the U.S. between 1996 and 2014 to federal income tax returns to create a dataset of 1.2 million inventors.
 (The study uses patents as a way to measure an individual’s contribution to innovation.)
 They tracked inventors’ lives from birth to adulthood to determine who becomes an inventor.
-They then linked data on math test scores from 3rd to 8th grade from children who attended New York City public schools to see if the differences in who got a patent could be related to innate ability (they aren’t).
+They then linked data on math test scores from third to eighth grade from children who attended New York City public schools to see if the differences in who got a patent could be related to innate ability (they aren’t).
 They then showed that children who grew up in commuting zones with higher patent rates are “significantly” more likely to become inventors than children who did not.
-They also showed that children from both low-income and high-income families who attend universities like M.I.T. go on to patent at relatively similar rates, suggesting that it’s factors in a child’s earlier life that determine whether they go on to patent.
+They also showed that children from both low-income and high-income families who attend universities like MIT go on to patent at relatively similar rates, suggesting that it’s factors in a child’s earlier life that determine whether they go on to patent.

 This follows on earlier research from the Equality of Opportunity project that shows that growing up in an impoverished area can hurt a child’s chances of achieving many of the pieces of the American Dream.
 Living in certain neighborhoods makes it less likely that a child will attend college, that they’ll earn more than their parents did, and that they’ll postpone having children until they marry.

-This paper’s results suggest that policies that increase exposure to innovation childhood could go along way in stimulating economic growth.
+This paper’s results suggest that policies that increase exposure to innovation childhood could go a long way in stimulating economic growth.
 Internships or mentorship programs could link children interested in math and science with innovators, for example, which might make them more likely to pursue careers in that field.
 Integration could also help—if children have exposure to more types of people, the people they think of as their peer group changes, and they might be more likely to pursue a career that is dominated by people who don’t look like them.
 That will help them succeed individually, and it could have a positive effect on the economy as a whole.